-Research is participatory, demand-driven and needs-oriented.
+Research is participa- tory, demand-driven and needs-oriented.
 With regards to needs-oriented and participatory (research) projects, good practice examples and evaluation data highlight the need to: if possible, conduct a baseline analysis on knowledge/attitudes/behaviours of the beneficiaries in order to target curricula/trainings for end-users accordingly. establish an advisory board whose members are carefully selected, and which is truly integrated into the research process through regular exchanges (e.g. on intermediary research results, research design, approaching communities etc.) to ensure continuous and 'applied' needs orientation.
-(Module 3 & 4) rather than conducting a single, non-recurring needs assessment, work on continuous and sincere needs orientation through different mechanisms of collaboration (see above).
-(Module 1 & 4) use participatory research to increase ownership for the research results.
+Module 3 &amp; 4) rather than conducting a single, non-recurring needs assessment, work on continuous and sincere needs orientation through different mechanisms of collaboration (see above).
+Module 1 &amp; 4) use participatory research to increase ownership for the research results.
 This requires that research results are shared with the participants in an appropriate way.
 Participatory research can further be combined with trainings and contribute to their Collaboration exists between researchers and end-users.
-Interaction between researchers and us- ers is frequent and Promoters can turn to the following "modes of interaction", as identified in the best practices: Meetings or workshops with stakeholder where final preliminary research results are presented and discussed; or jointly developed ( Module 4) Training of intermediaries (e.g. health workers) and end-users (e.g. local farmers), it possible, applying "hands-on" teaching and exercising (e.g. pilot scale demonstrations, on-site training, participatory research) ( Module 2) Integration of local partner institutions - companies, community-based organisations, local cooperatives, local authorities (e.g. national park management) etc. - into the research process, when formulating the research questions, through participatory or action research, or as members of an advisory board ( Module 2, 3 & 4) With regards to contact, interaction and collaboration between researchers and potential users, good practice examples and evaluation data shows the importance of: selecting collaboration partners purposefully and basing their choice on the decision upon the intended users of the project's outputs. ( Module 2 & 3) building long-term relationships with stakeholders and users, from the early implementation phase to dissemination.
-However, collaboration in the set-up phase tends to be less effective (see below). ( Module 4) exchanging frequently; sharing and discussing intermediate results instead of only final results. ( Module 4) making use of local contacts and/or long-term collaboration to overcome skepti- Opportunities for direct contact between researchers and users exist. transfer of knowledge between users and producers of knowledge) are only effective if opportunities for direct contact between the producers and users of knowledge exist. ( Module 4) As experience from the projects analysed shows, researchers' and users'/intermediaries' skills in in storytell- ing, networking, and translating research results. capacities to take up and to disseminate knowledge increases when: researchers are sensitised and receive guidance on how to integrate uptake into the research process.
+Interaction between researchers and us- ers is frequent and long-term and char- acterized by trust and mutual respect. only final results. ( Module 4) making use of local contacts and/or long-term collaboration to overcome skepticism towards researchers. ( Module 4) Evidence from the thematic evaluation shows that: Opportunities for di- rect contact between researchers and us- ers exist. , As experience from the projects analysed shows, researchers' and users'/intermediaries' capacities to take up and to disseminate knowledge increases when: researchers are sensitised and receive guidance on how to integrate uptake into the research process.
 (Module 2) users and/or intermediaries receive training/guidance on how to use projects' specific research results.
-(Module 2) Users' have skills for evidence use and ac- With regard to the dissemination products and activities, good practice examples suggest the need to: evidence use and ac- cess. know your users early on and reflect on their capacity to take up new knowledge to Research products are targeted and ac- cessible. target dissemination activities and products accordingly. ( Module 2 & 4) use dissemination activities and products hand-in-hand / complementary to each other.
+(Module 2) evidence use and access.
+Research products With regard to the dissemination products and activities, good practice examples suggest are targeted and accessible. other.
 If possible, address one user group through several channels. ( Module 2 & 4)